 When working in retail, anything can happen — theft, a disgruntled manager, frustrated customers waiting in line — and the best district managers know how to always be prepared for the unexpected.
 The ability to evaluate and assess each situation and make a decision in the best interest of the business and team is crucial to the success of your stores.

 There’s a fine line between showing genuine personal interest in your employees and trying to become their best friend.
-To be a great district manager you don’t have to become best friends, but you should let them know that you see them as a real person and not just a cog in the retail machine.
+To be a great district manager you don’t have to become best friends.
+But, you should let employees know that you see them as a real person and not just a cog in the retail machine.
 This will go a long way when it comes to creating a positive work environment for them.

 Great district managers also acknowledge the fact that employees have their own lives outside of working in your store.
 Some employees are still students, some are parents.
 It’s important to let them know that you understand how important these things are, and that you’re willing to work with them and be flexible for each individual situation.